umanitoba-cssa/UManitobaCS-Discord-bot/README.md

     - maybe year roles too, include a year(s) question in the forum?
 - prep event channels through a command
 - colours & year roles like we have now
-- mod commands to mute users?
-- only allow commands from users with the Student or Alumni roles
 - generate special invite for events through a command (not a temp invite)
     - Gives whoever joins a 'event' role that has limited access.
     - auto kicks all users who have that role after 12am the day of the event